smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 --------------------------

 A *single-event event stream* is an event stream that streams zero or more instances of a specific structure shape.
-It is formed when the ``inputEventStream`` or ``outputEventStream`` trait references an input or output member that targets a structure.

 .. _single-event-input-eventstream:

-The following example defines an operation that uses a single-event event stream in its input by referencing a member that targets a structure:
+The following example defines an operation that uses a single-event event stream in its input:

 .. tabs::